 The type of water you drink is important to achieving optimal hydration.
 80% of bottled waters are filtered tap waters.
 Choose a bottled water that has approximately 200-300 parts per million (mg/L) of dissolved solids.
 This ensures a proper amount of dissolved solids in the water to maintain proper hydration.
 High quality water sources include Evian, Fiji, and Trinity.
 Water from Reverse Osmosis units can be used but the dissolved solids can be quite low.
 A great way to remedy this situation is to add a small pinch of Celtic Sea Salt to every liter of water.

 Celtic Sea Salt is an organic, unrefined sea salt that has over 80 trace minerals that will help replenish the body with electrolytes.
 Not only does it replenish the electrolytes in the body, it is a great way to prevent muscle cramps.
 Another great benefit of using Celtic Sea Salt is the reduction of allergic tendencies.
-I have had great results with golfers that have allergic symptoms due to pollen and grass.
+We have had great results with golfers that have allergic symptoms due to pollen and grass.
 Many have reported reduced symptoms of allergic reactions with the proper amount of water and the addition of Celtic Sea Salt.
 Please do not consume regular salt in the place of Celtic Sea Salt.
 Regular salt is just sodium chloride which can be quite toxic when consumed on its own without the other trace minerals.
 Drinking the proper amount and correct type of water may be the missing link to improving your health and vitality.
 So, here’s a drinking to your health.